micro/go-micro/README.md

 Micro is a platform for cloud native development.
 A complete experience that includes a server, framework and multi-language clients.
 Beyond that it also include environments, multi-tenancy and many more features which push it towards being a hosted Micro as a Service offering.
 It is a complete platform.

-Nitro is more of a pluggable standard library for distributed systems development and now once again a purely personal project maintained by me and perhaps others who still find use for it commercially or noncommercially.
-It's of sentimental value and something I'd like to carry on for personal projects such as things related to IoT, embedded systems, web assembly, etc.
+Nitro is more of a pluggable framework for distributed app development and now once again a purely personal project maintained by me and perhaps others who still find use for it commercially or noncommercially.
+It's of sentimental value and something I'd like to carry on for personal projects such as things related to edge, IoT, embedded systems, p2p, web assembly, etc.

 ### I used Go Micro to build microservices.
 What should I do now?